dimkauzh/fusion-engine-old/README.md

   - Make a full GUI app

 ## 🚀 About Me
-A 13 year old game developer with much passion about the language Lua.
+A 13 year old game developer with much passion about game development.
 So I made this project to grow my programming skills and just make a tool that I can use for myself or a tool for other people to help them develop games.